New rule went into effect on May 10, 2016.

 What is the STEM extension?

-- Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 24 months, after May 10, 2016.
+- Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 24 months.

 What are the requirements while on the STEM extension?